 Why buy long-term care insurance?
-Below are three good reasons.
+Below are 3 good reasons.

-If you need assistance and don’t have long-term care insurance, what do you do?
-You get help from family and friends, pay for it out of pocket, and/or go on Medicaid.
+If you need assistance and don’t have a long-term care insurance policy, what do you do?
+You get help from family and friends, pay for it out of pocket, or go on Medicaid.

 When you buy long-term care insurance you will have the necessary resources to afford quality care, and you will have the ability to choose how and where you receive this care.
 Those without substantial resources of their own, or those who did not buy long-term care insurance, simply won't have as many choices.
 Does that mean everyone should run out and buy long-term care insurance?
 No, like any financial decision, you have to educate yourself, evaluate the pros and cons, and make a decision that is right for you.

 First, talk with a trusted financial adviser about whether or not long term care insurance makes sense for you.
 Coverage is complicated and sometimes expensive.
 Make sure your financial situation makes it a fit for you.
 For most people, the answer is yes.

 Second, start shopping long before you would need coverage.
 You can't predict the future but if you wait until you're well into retirement and already have medical issues, you may be turned down or the premiums are too high to make it a smart or feasible option.
 If you're below the age of 50, your risk of being declined coverage is about 19% but that number rises to 46% if you're between 70 and 74.